-- a.
-Eligibility.
-All hospitals in the State will be eligible to participate in the PPR demonstration. - b.
-Selection.
-The State will develop and issue a Request for Grant Application (RGA).
-Awards will be made based on the published criteria in the RGA, and funding will be made available over the demonstration extension period as specified in the RGA.
-The RGA shall also include requirements for evaluating the success of the implemented strategies. - c.
-Reporting. - i.
-Once grantees are in place, the State shall include in the quarterly operational report required under STC 48, the following information: - (1) A summary of the interventional strategies each grantee intends to implement; - (2) Baseline assessment of each grantee's readmission rate; - (3) Interim assessments (as data is available) of each grantee's success in reducing PPRs; and - (4) Updated expenditure projections reflecting the expected pace of disbursements under the demonstration. - ii.
-The State shall provide a progress report in the implementation of the PPR demonstration in each annual report required under STC 49. - 41.
+- i.
+Once grantees are in place, the state shall include in the quarterly operational report required under STC 62, the following information: - (1) A summary of the interventional strategies each grantee intends to implement; - (2) Baseline assessment of each grantee's readmission rate; - (3) Interim assessments (as data is available) of each grantee's success in reducing PPRs; and - (4) Updated expenditure projections reflecting the expected pace of disbursements under the demonstration. - ii.
+The state shall provide a progress report in the implementation of the PPR demonstration in each annual report required under STC 63. - 55.
 Clinic Uncompensated Care Funding.
-The State currently provides grants to voluntary, nonprofit and publicly-sponsored Diagnostic and Treatment Centers (D&TCs) for services delivered to the uninsured throughout the State through the Indigent Care Pool (ICP).
+The state currently provides grants to voluntary, non-profit and publicly-sponsored Diagnostic and Treatment Centers (D&TCs) for services delivered to the uninsured throughout the state through the Indigent Care Pool (ICP).
 In 2008, there were 64 voluntary and 13 public D&TCs eligible for Indigent Care pool funding located in 21 counties of the state.
 Of the 64 voluntary D&TCs, 54 facilities are Federally Qualified Health Centers (FQHCs).
-Beginning in demonstration year 13,176 mental health clinic providers are now eligible for ICP grants.
-This program will allow the State to double the amount of grants provided through the ICP. - a.
-Eligibility.
-In order to receive ICP funds, each facility must provide a comprehensive range of primary health care or mental health care services; have at least 5 percent of their visits providing services to uninsured individuals; and have a process to collect payments from third-party payers. - b.
-Reporting. - i.
-The State shall include updates on activities related to ICP grants in each quarterly operational report required under STC 48, including the extent to which actual expenditures for the grants are consistent with projections. - ii.
-The State shall also include the following information on each facility which received a grant in each demonstration year in annual report required under STC 49:
+Beginning in demonstration year 13, 176 mental health clinic providers are now eligible for ICP grants.
+This program will allow the state to double the amount of grants provided through the ICP. - a) Eligibility.
+In order to receive ICP funds, each facility must provide a comprehensive range of primary health care or mental health care services; have at least 5 percent of their visits providing services to uninsured individuals; and have a process to collect payments from third-party payers.